gsaffouri/eks-deployment/README.md

 ---

 ## 🧠 Credits
-Built by GSaffouri_X 🦍, powered by coffee and cloud infrastructure!
+Built by [gsaffouri](https://github.com/gsaffouri)  🦍, powered by coffee and cloud infrastructure!

 ---